 The final page of the 1-75 range has three more dragsters (Blue Shark, the Capri based Hot Rocker and Turbo Fury✓).The two trucks Toe Joe✓ and the Freeway Gas Tanker look unrealistic.
 The Porsche 910 was one of the first Superfast cars, the Alfa Carabo✓, another prototype model (I wish they had made an Alfa Montreal instead).
 I do like the Renault 17TL.

 Streakers were a big thing in 1975, a fresh paint job on some of the models and some fancy track.

 The catalogue also had King Size models now named Super Kings and Speed Kings.
 My focus for collecting was always the 1-75 range.

 There were also some Yesteryear models, Skybusters and some action figures called “Fighting Furies”, I was rather a conservative boy and saw dolls as girl’s toys.
 Although, I don’t imagine Barbie having a peg leg with a treasure map hidden inside.

 The full catalogue can be seen here: Matchbox Catalogue 1975

-I have a few models now from the 1975 Catalogue, Some are in rather poor condition: the Formula 1 Racer has buckled wheels and a poor post production paint job, the Mazda RX500 is missing its engine cover and the Safari Truck is missing its lion its canopy and the Rola-matic function has ceased.
+I have a few models now from the 1975 Catalogue, Some are in rather poor condition: the Formula 1 Racer has buckled wheels and a poor post production paint job, the Mazda RX500 is missing its engine cover and the Wildlife Truck is missing its lion its canopy and the Rola-matic function has ceased.